 Know your platforms: A vital part of utilizing your social media outlets to their fullest, is knowing what to use, and when.
 It’s also important to know where your clients–both renters and potential owners– are at in terms of platforms.

 Facebook, Yelp, Twitter and other social media sites provide great venues for clients to review and brag about your superb work.
 On the flip-side, they also come with the risk that poor reviews will be the first thing that greet your potential clients.

 Pro Tip: Even if you have not set up a Facebook, Google Business Page, or Yelp Profile doesn’t mean it doesn’t exist.
 Customers can create a page for you in order to leave feedback or sometimes to social platforms to do it for you.
 Do a Google search for property managers in your city or town.
-This will reveal what sites are most popular in your are for users to leave reviews and feedback.
+This will reveal what sites are most popular in your area for users to leave reviews and feedback.
 You will be to see what people are saying about you and your competitors.

 Review your site regularly: You should review your site everyday to ensure that you are completely in the know about what your online reputation looks like.
-Online reputations are not Don’t foster a fix-it-and-forget-it mentality when it comes to your online presence.
+Don’t foster a fix-it-and-forget-it mentality when it comes to your online presence.
 It’s important to always be up-to-date on what your clients are saying about you, and be ready to reply.

 DO NOT abuse the privilege of flagging a review.
 Flagging a false review is different from trying to report a bad review.
 Here are some tips to help you know the signs to look for when a review seems suspect.